perlajarillo/LTAB/README.md

 # Let's Talk About Business app (before FLAD-Mentorship)

-This app helps to link people to participate as a mentor or a mentee in the program [Let's talk about business](https://www.flad.pt/en/lets-talk-about-business/) in coordination to the Flad-Mentorship program, sponsored by the Luso-American Development Foundation.
+This app helps to link people to participate as a mentor or a mentee in the program [Let's talk about business](https://www.flad.pt/en/lets-talk-about-business/) in coordination with the Flad-Mentorship program, sponsored by the Luso-American Development Foundation.

 ## Development Notes